werf/werf/docs/pages/reference/plugging_into_cicd/overview.md

 export WERF_ADD_LABEL_MYLABEL_2="labelName2=labelValue2"
 ```

-Note that `_MYANNOTATION_1`, `_MYANNOTATION_2`, `_MYLABEL_1`, `_MYLABEL_2` suffixes does not affect annotations and labels names or values and used only to differentiate between multiple environment variables.
+Note that `_MYANNOTATION_1`, `_MYANNOTATION_2`, `_MYLABEL_1`, `_MYLABEL_2` suffixes do not affect names or values of annotations and labels, and are used solely to differentiate between multiple environment variables.

 ### Docker registry login

-As noted in the [Docker registry integration](#docker-registry-integration) werf performs autologin into detected docker registry.
+As noted in the [Docker registry integration](#docker-registry-integration), werf performs autologin into the detected docker registry.

-Ci-env command always creates a new temporal [docker config](https://docs.docker.com/engine/reference/commandline/cli/#configuration-files).
+The ci-env command always creates a new temporary [docker config](https://docs.docker.com/engine/reference/commandline/cli/#configuration-files).

-Temporal docker config needed so that parallel running jobs cannot interfere with each other.
-Also temporal docker config is a more secure way, than logging into Docker registry using system-wide default docker config (`~/.docker`).
+The temporary docker config prevents the mutual interference of jobs running concurrently.
+The temporary docker config-based approach is also more secure than logging into the Docker registry using the system-wide default docker config (`~/.docker`).

-If `DOCKER_CONFIG` variable is defined or there is `~/.docker`, then werf will *copy* this already existing config into a new temporal one.
-So any *docker logins* already made before running `werf ci-env` command will still be active and available using this new temporal config.
+If a `DOCKER_CONFIG` variable is defined or there is a `~/.docker` file, then werf would *copy* this already existing config into a new, temporary one.
+So any *docker logins* performed before running the `werf ci-env` command will still be active and available using this new temporary config.

-After new tmp config was created werf performs additional login into detected Docker registry.
+After the new tmp config has been created, werf performs additional login into the detected Docker registry.

-As a result of [Docker registry integration procedure](#docker-registry-integration) `werf ci-env` will export `DOCKER_CONFIG` variable with new temporal docker config.
+As a result of a [Docker registry integration procedure](#docker-registry-integration), `werf ci-env` will export a `DOCKER_CONFIG` variable that contains a path to the new temporary docker config.

-This config then will be used by any following werf command and also can be used by `docker login` command to perform any additional custom logins on your needs.
+This config then will be utilized by all subsequent werf commands.
+Also, it can be used by a `docker login` command to perform any additional custom logins depending on your needs.

 ### Complete list of ci-env params and customizing